adamxm/ricopili/README.md

 Download all scripts in the base directory as well, and follow the methods shown in in manc_master_01 to run the pipeline

-The method requires some additional files that can be downloaded (either here or linked on the web)
+The method requires some additional files that need to be downloaded (either from here or linked on the web - i.e. eigensoft, snpweights, and PLINK2)